Concordance surgery and the Ozsv\'ath-Szab\'o 4-manifold invariant: Naturality of perturbed sutured Floer homology

 \subsection{Monodromy}

 In this section, we give several examples which illustrate the existence of monodromy around loops of Heegaard diagrams.

 \begin{example} Suppose $D_{\sca,t}$ for $t \in I$ is a path of compressing disks that moves just one of the compressing disks $D_i$.
 Further, assume that the center of $D_i$ traces out a small loop in $U_{\sca}$ that bounds a disk $D_0$.
 Following Remark~\ref{rem:compressing-disks-transition-map}, by modifying the transition maps for isotopies, the path $D_{\sca,t}$ induces a transition map.
-Write $\gamma_{\xs,t}$ for the cone of $\xs$ using $D_{\sca,t}$, and write $\Gamma_{\xs}$ for the 2-chain swept out by $\gamma_{\xs,t}$ for $t \in I$.
+Write $\gamma_{\xs,t}$ for the 1-chain obtained by coning $\xs$ using $D_{\sca,t}$, and write $\Gamma_{\xs}$ for the 2-chain swept out by $\gamma_{\xs,t}$ for $t \in I$.
 Then $\Gamma_{\xs}\cup D_0$ is a closed 2-chain, which is a boundary since $H_2(U_{\sca})=\{0\}$.
 Hence, the monodromy of the transition maps around the loop $D_{\sca,t}$ is overall multiplication by

 which may be non-zero. \end{example}

 We now show that the perturbed isotopy maps can have projectively non-trivial monodromy over loops of Heegaard diagrams if we consider multiple $\Spin^c$ structures simultaneously.